mutoo/aseprite-animalcrossing-qrcode-gen/README.md

 The palette is limit to 16 colors with transparent, and when being exported to qrcode, it would be converted to the closest colors in the internal palette (check `lib/palettes.lua` for reference).

+N.B.
 The design will not be editable on both Animal Crossing New Leaf or Animal Crossing New Horizons due to the lack of user identification in the data.

 ## License